-By signing the claim or accepting a payment, the applicant agrees to provide correct information, to notify Services Australia of particular events, and to repay any overpayment.
+By signing the claim or accepting a payment, the applicant agrees to provide correct information and to notify Services Australia of prescribed events (see 7.2.1.2).
+Failure to notify Services Australia of a prescribed event may result in the applicant being overpaid due to that event.